onqtam/headjack/docs/why/QUOTES_TO_FIX_LATER_WITH_INTERNET.md

+Parunak, H. V. D. (2006).
+A survey of environments and mechanisms for human-human stigmergy.
+In D. Weyns, H. V. D. Parunak, & F. Michel (Eds.), Environments for Multi-Agent Systems II (pp. 163–186).
+Springer.

 Ricci, A., Omicini, A., Viroli, M., Gardelli, L., & Oliva, E. (2006).
 Cognitive stigmergy: A framework based on agents and artifacts.
 Third International Workshop on Environments for Multiagent Systems (E4MAS 06).

 Robles, G., Merelo, J. J., & Gonzalez-Barahona, J. M. (2005).
 Self-organized development in libre software: a model based on the stigmergy concept.
 Proceedings of the 6th International Workshop on Software Process Simulation and Modeling (ProSim 2005), 16.